wgopu90/testwebsite/README.md

 README
 ======
-This is a demonstration of using Jekyll/markdown and gh-pages to build a quick CV website.
+This is a demonstration of using a Jekyll/markdown and gh-pages to build a quick CV website.

 The theme is designed by Xiaoying Riley at 3rd Wave Media (http://themes.3rdwavemedia.com/).
 Visit her website for more themes [http://themes.3rdwavemedia.com/](http://themes.3rdwavemedia.com/)